 An often overlooked Bible study tool, maps provide much useful information.
 By providing distances, we begin to undestand the time required for travel on foot or by donkey.
 They can provide a clearer picture of the typography of places.
 Was it a city on a hill, or by the seaside?
 Or by studying the overall region, we see whether a nation was surrounded by friends or foes, and things like that.

-So make that a matter of prayer!
+So make that a matter of prayer, and get at it!